 Hopework LLC was founded in April 2014 by four of the founders of the University of Minnesota residential off-campus course titled, “Lives Worth Living: Questions of Self, Vocation, and Community” and affectionately referred to as Philosophy Camp.
-Hopework’s partners bring many years of experience in exploring, designing, and implementing democratic education in formal and non-formal educational settings.
+Hopework’s partners brought many years of experience in exploring, designing, and implementing democratic education in formal and non-formal educational settings.

 John is professor emeritus in the Philosophy Department at the University of Minnesota, where he taught for more than 40 years.
 Beginning in 1988 he turned his teaching to service-learning courses and his research to learning how to teach in a way that helps students integrate their practical experiences in the community with study of philosophical material.
 This led him to the democratic education tradition — the Danish folk high schools, Myles Horton and the Highlander Folk School, and Paulo Freire.
 Teaching became a commitment to support students in building communities of inquiry where they can learn with and from each other about issues that matter in their lives.
 This work has taken shape in University courses, including Philosophy Camp, and in community education projects, including the Jane Addams School for Democracy in St. Paul, the Building Alliances project in southwest Minnesota, and Hopework.